ludovico85/Home-range-analysis-Minimum-Convex-Polygon-MCP-QGIS/README.md

 In order to use the model, download the model [Home Range MCP.model3](https://raw.githubusercontent.com/ludovico85/Home-range-analysis-Minimum-Convex-Polygon-MCP-QGIS/main/Home%20Range%20MCP.model3) first, then open QGIS, go to the `Processing options`, and select `Open an existing model...` Navigate to the folder containing the model and DONE!

 ## Example
-The data used in this example derive from the [adehabitatHR R package](https://cran.r-project.org/web/packages/adehabitatHR/index.html) and it contains the relocations of one female brown bear monitored using GPS collars during May 2004 in Sweden.
+The data used in this example derives from the [adehabitatHR R package](https://cran.r-project.org/web/packages/adehabitatHR/index.html) and it contains the relocations of one female brown bear monitored using GPS collars during May 2004 in Sweden.

 ![](./img/data.JPG)